SuperOfficeDocs/superoffice-docs/docs/onsite/config-and-ini/username-ini.md

 *Username.ini* - used by SuperOffice Remote Travel Server (SORTS.exe), created by SuperOffice Remote Travel (SORT.exe)

-## Config file to say which additional documents the user wants copied from the central database
+## Config file to say which additional documents the user wants to copy from the central database

 ![x][img1]

-*Username.ini* is created by the SuperOffice CRM - Remote travel client, and all settings under My Documents, Other Documents and Exclude list is written to this file.
+*Username.ini* is created by the SuperOffice CRM - Remote travel client, and all settings under My Documents, Other Documents, and Exclude list are written to this file.
 The file is stored in *%localappdata%\\SuperOffice* and when the travel user syncs it is copied to the central archive *\\SO\_Arc\\Wishlist* folder.

 ![x][img2]